Frequently Asked Questions

 Evergreen has migrated to a new billing system, MyPaymentsPlus.

-If you're registering for EverAfter for 2019-2020 and will be new to the program, use these instructions for creating a MyPaymentsPlus guest account, but be sure to also use the program registration form.
+If you're registering for EverAfter for 2021-2022 but do not yet have a MyPaymentsPlus account, use these instructions for creating a MyPaymentsPlus guest account, but be sure to also use the program registration form to register your child.

 There is not a sign-up process for daily care, but fees must be paid by the due dates in order to continue service.